BrandonPacewic/BrandonPacewic/README.md

 I take great pride in the structure and formatting of my code.

 I love teaching and learning.
-I get excited about everything invloving software.
+I get excited about everything involving technology.

 He / Him